 Combine the almond milk with the apple cider vinegar and set aside.

 In a large mixing bowl, combine the flour, baking powder, soda and salt.
 Add the almond milk mixture, oil, honey, vanilla, applesauce, lemons and zest and seeds to the dry ingredients and carefully mix.
+The batter should be thick!
+Add a bit more flour if needed.
 Be careful to not over mix.
 Gently fold in the washed raspberries.